 In 1963, Peter P. Lamy, PhD, ScD, joined the faculty at the School of Pharmacy.
 This beloved professor and researcher, who pioneered geriatric pharmacotherapy, established the Center for the Study of Pharmacy and Therapeutics for the Elderly, the first of its kind in a pharmacy school.
 Later renamed in 1994, in honor of Lamy after his death, the goal of the Peter Lamy Center on Drug Therapy and Aging is to improve drug therapy for aging adults through research, education, and clinical initiatives.

-Today, Nicole J. Brandt, PharmD '97, MBA, BCPP, CGP, FASCP, is the executive director of the Lamy Center and a professor in the Department of Pharmacy Practice and Science.
+Today, Nicole J. Brandt, PharmD '97, MBA, BCPP, CGP, FASCP, is the executive director of the Lamy Center and a professor in the Department of Practice, Sciences, and Health Outcomes Research.
 The Lamy Center is still one of the few of its kind in the country to be housed in a school of pharmacy.
 Its leadership team is composed of professors in the fields of pharmacy practice and science, pharmaceutical health services research, and geriatric pharmacotherapy.